Development

 ```

-The below shows how Ubidots interprets the Page's name, keywords and description, and adds it to the Page's HTML document's `<head>` automatically.
+The example below shows how Ubidots interprets the Page name, keywords, and description, and adds them to the Page HTML document's `<head>` automatically.

 ```html